The Federal Reserve’s Federal Open Market Committee considered easing monetary accommodations implemented in response to stronger economic conditions.

 Now may be a very good time to take advantage of still historically low mortgage interest rates before they rise.
 If you have specific questions on purchasing or refinancing your home mortgage loan and how these changes may affect you, please contact your trusted mortgage professional today.

 Looking to Apply For a Mortgage?

 Do you have questions about mortgages?
 Are you considering applying for one soon?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, and Colorado.
+We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, and Colorado and have been in the business since 1992.
 Our experts are on stand-by ready to work with you to help you choose which one of our mortgage programs is best for you.
 Contact us today with any questions you have about mortgages.